ivanceras/diwata/README.md

     such a way it doesn't mess around with the user database
 * The curtain app will be able to handle multiple database with each specific configurations and are highly sensitive.
-    Curtain needs a way to protect the app, so a login/password may be employed and synced into the cloud
+    Diwata needs a way to protect the app, so a login/password may be employed and synced into the cloud
-* Curtain specific configuration will need to be persited into the sqlite database, this includes user preference for SQL encoding/beautifier/formatter, use of smart grids traversal of records, allow indirect links
+* Diwata specific configuration will need to be persited into the sqlite database, this includes user preference for SQL encoding/beautifier/formatter, use of smart grids traversal of records, allow indirect links